 This Kentucky slang word refers to someone who is lazy or slow.

-For example, someone might say, “You’re moving like a mud dauber” or “He’s been working on that project forever; he must be a mud dauber.”
+For example, someone might say, “You’re moving like a mud dauber” or “He’s been working on that project forever.

 This phrase is often used in Kentucky and neighboring states.